andriydruk/andriydruk.github.io/content/post/introduction-to-c-for-android-developers.md

 Android SDK nowadays contains his own version of CMake, we will use it.

 All rules of compilation usually describe in CMakeList.txt.
 You can check syntaxis of [CMake config here](https://cmake.org/cmake-tutorial/).
-My version of CMakeList.txt for fast inverse square root sample is:
+My version of CMakeLists.txt for fast inverse square root sample is:

 ~~~cmake
 cmake_minimum_required(VERSION 3.6) # set min version of cmake